 The Woods Kindergarten and Pre-First grade programs provide flexible curricular materials that address the unique differences in ability and development of the student.
 Experienced teachers guide and encourage each child to develop critical and creative thinking skills.

 Individualized, phonetics-based reading programs help children develop oral language, reading, and writing skills in a preparatory learning environment.
 A superior reading, math, science, and social studies curriculum ensures a cumulative educational experience.
 Art is organized into thematic units designed to encourage creativity and open new pathways to knowledge.

-In addition to academic skills, the kindergarten program develops a sense of self-confidence and respect for others, responsibility, and positive feelings toward learning through an accumulation of experiences.
+In addition to academic skills, the our local kindergarten program develops a sense of self-confidence and respect for others, responsibility, and positive feelings toward learning through an accumulation of experiences.

 - Comprehensive reading-language arts program

 - Music and movement

 - Time for Kids Educational Magazine Educational field trips

 The Beginning to Read, Write, and Listen program, a comprehensive reading-language arts series, is the foundation of the kindergarten reading curriculum.
 It provides a multi-sensory program of visual, kinesthetic, and auditory activities designed for children when they are ready to begin reading.
 In BEGINNING, the child learns about the alphabet: the letter names, how to write the letters, what sounds the letters represent, and the system of relationships between letters as their sounds are blended together to form words.
 Phonics is an essential ingredient in beginning reading instruction.
 Beginning to read, write, and listen provides an explicit, systematic program structured to meet the specialized needs of the kindergarten student.